-Build Your Nest Egg for Your Future (Highly Recommended)
+Build Your Nest Egg for Your Future–an article about judging your retirement progress (Highly Recommended)

 Is your saving rate, the total saved, and your retirement age in alignment?
 It’s critical you know.
 The tool available at Fidelity Investments may help in answering the questions.
-Click here to see my article which explains the tool and the importance of using it.
-It includes a suggestion what to invest in and how to use the online form.
+Click here to download and read my article which explains the tool and the importance of using it–including a link to the Fidelity analysis form.
+It includes a suggestion what to invest in for different outcomes and how to use the online form.
 The retirement age, monthly savings, standard of living expectation, and investment style are all adjustable.
 Change the variables to change the outcome.
-I recommend this tool.
+I highly recommend this tool.
+Click here to be taken to Fidelity and the tool.

 Another retirement tool/calculator has been added which is designed to help determine if you have saved and invested enough to last through retirement.
 It takes you through determining likely budget needs, calculates the monthly payment in retirement and adjusts it for inflation.
 Adjustments are allowed for the withdrawal rate, age at retirement, projected portfolio growth rate, and more.